A1 (Beginner)Lesson 4: Questions & Quantifiers

 Todo/a/os/as = all, every, whole

-These five words let you talk about amounts in any situation – from ordering "muita comida" (lots of food) to saying you have "pouco tempo" (little time) to explaining "alguns amigos" (some friends) are coming.
-Without them, you can't express basic quantities, making simple tasks like shopping, describing your day, or making plans nearly impossible.
-They're the difference between "I want coffee" and "I want A LOT of coffee" – crucial distinctions in daily life!
+These five words let you talk about amounts in any situation — from ordering muita comida (lots of food) to admitting you have pouco tempo (little time) to warning that alguns amigos (some friends) are coming over.
+Without them you're stuck at "I want coffee," with no way to upgrade to "I want A LOT of coffee" — and in Brazil, that's a distinction worth fighting for.

 Sign up to save your progress, practice exercises and unlock all grammar content.